arpitbbhayani/system-design-questions/scripts/template.md

 ###  Recommended Tech Stack

-This is a recommended tech-stack
+This is a recommended tech-stack for building this prototype

 |Which|Options|
 |-----|-----|